 Impact of Authorized Users on Your Credit Card Account

-- As a primary cardholder, adding an authorized user will not impact your credit score unless the authorized user does something to jeopardize your account standing (i.e., charging more on your account than you're able to pay).
+- For the primary and joint accountholders, having an authorized user on your account will not impact your credit score, unless the authorized user does something to jeopardize your account standing (e.g., charging more on your account than you're able to pay).

 - You may have up to four authorized users on your account.

 - Authorized users don't have all of the same access as primary and joint accountholders.
 For example, authorized users can report a card lost or stolen, but they cannot close an account or add other authorized users.

 How To Add or Remove an Authorized User

 In order to add an authorized user to your account, you'll need to provide the authorized user's name, date of birth, Social Security number and their mother's maiden name.
 To add or remove an authorized user on your account, call us at 800-233-2328, send a secure message in Online Banking or the mobile app, or visit a BECU location

 Authorized users can also contact us directly if they would like to be removed from an account and no longer associated with it.